-TruSTAR provides access to intelligence data by integrating with a number of premium intelligence sources.
+The TruSTAR platform provides access to intelligence data by integrating with a number of premium intelligence sources.
 Each of those sources calculates scores for events and Indicators in their own unique way.
-TruSTAR's Normalized Indicator Scoring converts those original indicator scores into a single value that TruSTAR uses to show relative severity of the Indicator.
+The Normalized Indicator Scoring in TruSTAR converts those original indicator scores into a single value that TruSTAR uses to show relative severity of the Indicator.

 For example, three different premium intelligences sources may see the same Indicator and assign a score to that indicator using their internal systems.
 One source may score it as "medium" while another scores it as a 6 and the third assigns it a "high" score.
 Same Indicator, three different measuring systems.

-TruSTAR's Normalized Scoring automatically takes those three different scales and converts them into a single value that reflects the original scores of the Indicator.
-When you view that Indicator in TruSTAR, you will see an Original Indicator Score and a Normalized Indicator Score.
+Normalized Scoring automatically takes those three different scales and converts them into a single value that reflects the original scores of the Indicator.
+When you view that Indicator in the TruSTAR platform, you will see an Original Indicator Score and a Normalized Indicator Score.

 - Original Indicator Score: This is the score of an indicator as provided by one of the third-party intelligence sources available through the TruSTAR Marketplace.

 - Normalized Indicator Score: TruSTAR's score for the indicator that measures all third-party scores w.r.t. a single standard score.

 - Priority Indicator Scores explains how the TruSTAR platform computes priority scores for specific integrations.

 - Priority Event Scores explains how the TruSTAR platform aggregates Normalized Indicator Scores for an event (such as an email) and assigns a score that reflects the overall priority of the event.
 This scoring is available as part of the Phishing Triage feature set.

 Normalized Scoring Scale